duongnguyen1601/duongnguyen1601.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student in Electrical Engineering at Arizona State University working under the supervision of [Prof. Duong Tung Nguyen](https://scholar.google.ca/citations?user=EVWYEMQAAAAJ&hl=en).
-I am also working closely with [Prof. Angelia Nedich](https://scholar.google.com/citations?user=86PxxsoAAAAJ&hl=en).
-My current research interests include distributed optimization, operations research and game theory.
+I am a Ph.D.
+Candidate in Electrical Engineering at Arizona State University.
+My current research interests include Distributed Optimization, Operations Research and Game Theory.
 The research focuses on developing mathematical models for decision-making under uncertainty, fair and privacy-preserving mechanism designs and distributed algorithms for large-scale network in multi-agent systems.
 Research applications include cloud/edge computing, electric vehicles, healthcare, and large-scale multi-agent systems.

 I received my M. Sc. degree from the University of Louisiana at Lafayette in Applied Mathematics.
 My research thesis focused on the development, analysis, and implementation of novel algorithms for a generalized Kirchhoff-Love plate model.
 The plate solvers developed for this research project can be used together with an existing fluid solver to simulate more interesting fluid-structure interaction problems, such as blood flow in an artery.